MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-assignment-rule.md

             >![Distribute leads by option](media/sa-ar-distribute-leads-by.png "Distribute leads by option")

 6. Select **Create rule**.
     The rule is created and activated.
 Also, the rule is listed in the Rules section in ascending order.
-Newly created rule always lists at the bottom of the list.
+The newly created rule is always listed at the bottom of the list.

 ### See also